Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Have more virus in their body

-However, transmission has declined significantly in the United States from about 25% in 1991 to less than or equal to 1% in 2019.
-Mother-to-child transmission has been reduced because of an intensive effort to test and treat infected pregnant women during both pregnancy and delivery.
+However, transmission has declined significantly in the United States from about 25% in 1991 to about 1% in 2024.
+Mother-to-child transmission has been reduced because of an intensive effort to test and treat infected pregnant people during both pregnancy and delivery.

 Did You Know...

-• In the United States, transmission of HIV from an infected mother to her child has declined from about 25% in 1991 to less than or equal to 1% in 2019.
+• In the United States, transmission of HIV from an infected mother to her child has declined from about 25% in 1991 to about 1% in 2024.

-The virus also can be transmitted in breast milk.
-About 12 to 14% of infants who were not infected at birth acquire HIV infection if they breastfeed from a mother infected with HIV.
+The virus also can be transmitted in human milk.
+Some infants who were not infected at birth acquire HIV infection if they breastfeed from a mother infected with HIV.
 Most often, transmission occurs in the first few weeks or months of life but may occur later.
-Transmission by breastfeeding is more likely in mothers who have a high level of virus in their body, including those who acquired the infection during the time period in which they were breastfeeding their infant.
+Transmission by breastfeeding is more likely in mothers who have a high level of virus in their body, including those who acquired the infection while pregnant or during the time period in which they were breastfeeding their infant.
+However, a mother with HIV infection who is receiving ART and whose blood level of HIV virus is consistently undetectable has a less than 1% chance of transmitting the infection to her infant while breastfeeding.

 Adolescents